About Crisis Group

 has the access and influence at the highest levels of the U.S. and European governments,

 as well as with the UN, EU and NATO.
-Our Beijing and Moscow offices ensure Crisis
+Our Beijing office ensures Crisis

-Group’s influence in China and Russia.
+Group’s influence in China.
 Our teams spread out over offices in five continents

 have increased Crisis Group’s worldwide access and impact.